 The only thing missing perhaps is a hint or idea about how to get started.
 Even though Project Alvearie is new, it already has a number of resources for you to explore and opportunities for you to get involved.
 So, what are some things that you can do right now?
 That might depend a little on who you are and what your interests are, so let’s try to describe a few possibilities and jump-start your involvement.

 One of the best ways to get started is to do what you are doing now-read and explore the resources that Project Alvearie has to offer.
 Start with the main Alvearie page and read through the introductory descriptions and rationale.
 Is the project well-defined?
 Are the purpose and description clear?
 Are you able to understand the basic objectives?
 Move on to explore the architecture and components of the project.
 Read the documentation related to each.
 Is it clear?
 Does it answer your questions?

 The goal of these pages is to provide an overview of the project and provide a launching point to learn more about the overall focus and design as well as to detail the individual parts of Alvearie.
 Often, we think that contributing to an open-source project is only for the original developers; the coders.
 But that is simply not true.
 There is plenty of creative work to present the project in a way that is inviting and useful for those who are coming to explore and use the resources.

 As you are getting deeper and deeper into the various pages and repositories, if you find documentation that is not complete or seems a bit inconsistent or lacking, propose an issue that describes the problem and how it could be improved.
 Or, if you are just getting started and find a mistake such as a typo or some other simple error, how about contributing a fix?

 No matter who you are, contributing to the project at any level starts here.
-Request access and join our Slack channels, follow discussions and issue boards, and in general become part of the community.
+Follow discussions, look at the issue boards, and in general become part of the community.
 These are things you can do right now!